Student Leadership Positions

 Position Description

-Peer Coaches are trained peers who help support new first-year students transition into UWB through one-on-one coaching sessions.
+Peer coaches are trained peers who help support new first-year students transition into UWB through one-on-one coaching sessions.
 They utilize effective communication skills to foster a trusting relationship with new students, facilitate goal-setting for personalized growth, and refer students to appropriate resources as necessary.
-Successful Peer Coach candidates must exhibit leadership qualities both inside and outside of the classroom, be passionate about helping others, demonstrate organizational skills, and possess a desire to develop their own potential for impact.
+Successful peer coach candidates must exhibit leadership qualities both inside and outside of the classroom, be passionate about helping others, demonstrate organizational skills, and possess a desire to develop their own potential for impact.

 Peer Coaches: